phenotypic.measure#

 Bases: MeasureFeatures

-Extract spatial boundaries and centroids of detected microbial colonies.
+Extract bounding box coordinates and centroids of detected colonies.

-This class computes the bounding box coordinates and centroid position of each detected colony in the image.
-These measurements form the foundation for shape analysis, grid alignment assessment, and spatial statistics in colony phenotyping workflows.
+Compute the axis-aligned bounding box and centroid (geometric and intensity-weighted) for each detected colony.
+These spatial measurements form the foundation for region-of-interest extraction, grid alignment assessment, and neighbor-distance calculations.

 Returns: